top of page

 • Trouble concentrating or sleeping

-Everyone experiences anxiety differently, so symptoms can vary in intensity.
+Everyone experiences anxiety differently.
+Therefore, symptoms can vary in intensity.

 What Causes Anxiety?

-• Genetics: Family history of anxiety or depression.
+• Genetics: A family history of anxiety or depression can increase risk.

-• Brain Chemistry: Imbalances in neurotransmitters like serotonin or dopamine.
+• Brain Chemistry: Imbalances in neurotransmitters like serotonin or dopamine may play a role.

-• Life Events: Trauma, major life changes, or chronic stress.
+• Life Events: Trauma, major life changes, or chronic stress can trigger anxiety.

-• Personality Traits: High sensitivity, perfectionism, or negative thinking patterns.
+• Personality Traits: High sensitivity, perfectionism, or negative thinking patterns can contribute.

-Managing anxiety often requires a combination of approaches:
+Managing anxiety often requires a combination of approaches.
+Here are some effective strategies:

 1. Lifestyle Changes